 What is the Keychron K6?

 The Keychron K6 is a 65% sized keyboard, which means it does not come with a numberpad or the very top row that comes on standard keyboards.
 The overall design is very similar to the Keychron K2, but instead of being a 75% layout (meaning no number pad), the K6 it is scaled down to smaller, more bit-sized 65% layout.
+You can find the Keychron K6 on Amazon for a super affordable price.

 We’ll breakdown each feature a bit more below.